Schema Markup Example

 Logo Design Investment Is Brand Investment

 In 2026, your logo is one of your most important business assets.
 It's the visual anchor for everything you do.
-The investment in getting it right—$1,500-$3,000 for most businesses—pays dividends for a decade or longer.
+Getting it right, which runs $1,500 to $3,000 for most businesses, pays dividends for a decade or longer.